-Listen up American poker enthusiasts, for the time is nigh.
+Alas, American poker enthusiasts, the time is nigh!
 A bill legalizing online poker has finally found its way to the hopper.
-Entitled the “Internet Poker Freedom Act of 2013,” HR 2666 was introduced by Rep. Joe Barton is fronting the act.
+Entitled the “Internet Poker Freedom Act of 2013 (HR 2666 ),” Rep. Joe Barton is fronting the act.

-Since the Illegal Gambling Business Act only criminalizes “clear games of chance,” HR 2666 accomplishes the legalization of online poker by defining it as a game of skill.
-Using case law precedence to support the notion of poker’s inherent skill element, the Internet Poker Freedom Act of 2013 will be a hard law to knock down on legal grounds.
+Since the Illegal Gambling Business Act only criminalizes “clear games of chance.”
+So, HR 2666 simply defines online poker as a game of skill.
+Using case law precedence to support the argument, the veracity of the proposal will be difficult to knock down on legal grounds.
 (Social grounds are another issue.)

 “United States consumers would benefit from a program of Internet poker regulation which recognizes the interstate nature of the Internet,” the bill says, “but nevertheless preserves the prerogatives of States and Federally recognized Indian tribes.”

 What Provisions Are Included In Internet Poker Freedom Act?

 HR 2666 confers strict licensee operator regulations.
 Under the draft proposal licensee operators would have to:

 - Implement gambling-addiction measures;

 - Ensure cross-state regulatory compliance;